Strategic considerations when deploying authentication policies

 The Possession factor type supports the following characteristics.
 Each is valuable to achieve specific outcomes.

 - Hardware protection: Requires that keys being used to authenticate are stored in secure hardware (TPM, Secure Enclave) on the device.
 Currently, only Okta Verify meets this constraint.
-Because hardware protection implies Device bound, that constraint is selected automatically when Phishing-resistant is selected.
+Because hardware protection implies Device bound, that constraint is selected automatically when hardware protection is selected.

 - Phishing resistant: Requires users to provide possession factors that cryptographically verify the login server (the origin).
 Currently, only FIDO2/WebAuthn satisfies this requirement.
 Because phishing resistance implies Device bound, that constraint is selected automatically when Phishing-resistant is selected.